lv042/Weather-Wizard/docs/improvement.md

 The FiberApp has some useful auxiliary functions like the DBManager, but I will not go into these again, only the new functionality.

 The main function of the FiberApp is the setupRoutes function.
-As the name suggests it sets up all the routes of the application.
+As the name suggests, it sets up all the routes of the application.

 I will go step by step through this function to explain what is happening.

-First we setup middleware which is used for logging incoming requests and logging outgoing responses.
+First we set up middleware which is used for logging incoming requests and logging outgoing responses.
 It makes it very easy to debug the application and see what is happening.
 Then we serve the static files of the frontend.